 Our Chief Executive Officer's annual compensation package was determined in accordance with our policies and procedures for all executive officers.
-With respect to our fiscal year ended January 31, 2009, the Chief Executive Officer was eligible to receive an annual cash bonus or Incentive Compensation, the amount of such bonus determined by the Compensation Committee in accordance with a pre-established performance goal which satisfies the requirements of Section 1.162-27(e)(2) of the Treasury regulations, taking into account any one or more of the following criteria with respect to our or any of our affiliates or divisions: (a) total revenues or any component thereof; (b) operating income, pre-tax or after-tax income, EBITA, EBITDA or net income; (c) cash flow, free cash flow or net cash from operations; (d) earnings per share; (e) value of the our common stock or total return to stockholders; and (f) any combination of any or all of the foregoing criteria, in each case on an absolute or relative basis.
-The performance goals established for fiscal years 2007, 2008 and 2009, and the bonus amount associated with each level were as follows:
+With respect to our fiscal year ended January 31, 2010, during which Mr. Thomas Frank served as our Chief Executive Officer, under his employment agreement Mr. Frank was eligible to receive an annual cash bonus or Incentive Compensation, the amount of such bonus determined by the Compensation Committee in accordance with a pre-established performance goal which satisfies the requirements of Section 1.162-27(e)(2) of the Treasury regulations, taking into account any one or more of the following criteria with respect to our or any of our affiliates or divisions: (a) total revenues or any component thereof; (b) operating income, pre-tax or after-tax income, EBITA, EBITDA or net income; (c) cash flow, free cash flow or net cash from operations; (d) earnings per share; (e) value of the our common stock or total return to stockholders; and (f) any combination of any or all of the foregoing criteria, in each case on an absolute or relative basis.
+The performance goals established for fiscal years 2008, 2009 and 2010, and the bonus amount associated with each level were as follows: